 Pleasant View Road

-Private utilities (American Transmission Company, Madison Gas & Electric, etc.) may preform work ahead of the City street construction project to move their facilities out of the way of the new street layout.
+Private utilities (American Transmission Company, Madison Gas & Electric, Restech) will perform work during the construction project to move their facilities out of the way of the new street layout.

 Pleasant View Road will be reconstructed from Mineral Point Road to US 14 as part of a joint project with the City of Middleton.
 The proposed project will include reconstruction of the existing roadway as an urban four-lane arterial with new pavement and gravel as well as the addition of curb and gutter, a raised median, new multi-use path/sidewalk in selected areas, storm sewer, sanitary sewer and water main.
 Other improvements include new retaining walls, street lighting, pavement marking, signing, and storm water detention ponds.